 Since inception in 2003, we have incurred significant operating losses.
-Our net loss was \$58.4 million and \$42.9 million for the years ended December 31, 2022 and 2021, respectively.
-As of December 31, 2022, we had an accumulated deficit of \$266.3 million We expect to continue to incur significant expenses and increasing operating losses for the foreseeable future.
+Our net loss was \$60.0 million and \$58.4 million for the years ended December 31, 2023 and 2022, respectively.
+As of December 31, 2023, we had an accumulated deficit of \$326.0 million.
+We expect to continue to incur significant expenses and increasing operating losses for the foreseeable future.
 Since inception, we have devoted substantially all of our efforts to research and preclinical and clinical development of etripamil, as well as to expanding our management team and infrastructure.
 It could be several years, if ever, before we have a commercialized drug.
-We expect that our existing cash and cash equivalents, as well as funding provided by our Strategic Financing Agreement signed on March 27, 2023 that provides an immediate receipt of \$50 million and an opportunity of another \$75 million with the achievement of certain milestones, to be sufficient to fund our operations under our current operating plan.
+We expect that our existing cash and cash equivalents and short-term investments will be sufficient to fund our operations for at least the next 12 months from the date of issuance of this 10-K for the year ending December 31, 2023 and that there are no events or conditions that may cast substantial doubt on our ability to continue as a going concern for at least the next 12 months from the date of this filing.

 The net losses we incur may fluctuate significantly from quarter to quarter and year to year.
-We anticipate that our expenses will increase substantially if, and as, we:
+We anticipate that our expenses will increase if, and as, we:

-- continue our ongoing and planned development of etripamil, including our Phase 3 clinical trials of etripamil for the treatment of PSVT and our ongoing Phase 2 clinical trial of etripamil for the treatment of atrial fibrillation and rapid ventricular rate, or AFib-RVR; - seek marketing approvals for etripamil for the treatment of PSVT and other cardiovascular indications and any future product candidates that successfully complete clinical trials; - establish a sales, marketing, manufacturing and distribution capability, either directly or indirectly with third parties, to commercialize etripamil or any future product candidate for which we may obtain marketing approval; - build a portfolio of product candidates through development, or the acquisition or in-license of drugs, product candidates or technologies; - initiate preclinical studies and clinical trials for etripamil for any additional indications we may pursue, and for any additional product candidates that we may pursue in the future; - maintain, protect and expand our intellectual property portfolio; - hire additional administrative, marketing, sales, clinical, regulatory and scientific personnel;

-- add operational, financial and management information systems and personnel, including personnel to support our product development and planned future commercialization efforts; and - incur additional legal, insurance related, accounting and other expenses associated with operating as a public company.
+- continue our ongoing and planned development of etripamil, including our clinical trials of etripamil for the treatment of PSVT and AFib-RVR; - seek marketing approvals for etripamil for the treatment of PSVT, AFib-RVR and other cardiovascular indications; - establish a sales, marketing, manufacturing and distribution capability, either directly or indirectly with third parties, to commercialize etripamil or any future product candidate for which we may obtain marketing approval; - build a portfolio of product candidates through development, or the acquisition or in-license of drugs, product candidates or technologies; - initiate preclinical studies and clinical trials for etripamil for any additional indications we may pursue, and for any additional product candidates that we may pursue in the future; - maintain, protect and expand our intellectual property portfolio; - hire additional clinical, regulatory and scientific personnel; - add operational, financial and management information systems and personnel, including personnel to support our product development and planned future commercialization efforts; and incur additional legal, insurance related, accounting and other expenses associated with operating as a public company.